mishyjari/belletix/README.md

 - Authorization and authentication strategies
 - Server side rendering using Next.js
 - Communicating between containers
+- Extensive route testing with Jest/Supertest
+- Refresher on creating crud routes with MongoDB
+- Event publishing and listening using NATS Streaming Server

 More topics being added as development continues.